Home Hacks Just as Brilliant Today as They Were 100 Years Ago

 Christmas Tree Irrigation

 If you’re tired of doing yuletide contortions to water your Christmas tree, try this simple irrigation system.
-Use a length of 1/2-in. clear vinyl tubing with one end secured to a lower branch with twist-ties and the other end leading to the stand.
+Use a length of 1/2-inch clear vinyl tubing with one end secured to a lower branch with twist-ties and the other end leading to the stand.
 To water, just poke a funnel into the tubing and pour.
-Not just for Christmas trees; it works well for any hard-to-reach indoor plant. — Barry Showalter.
+Not just for Christmas trees; it works well for any hard-to-reach indoor plant. — Barry Showalter

-Here’s a method that works really great for getting kinks and bends out of wire—even fairly heavy wire: Drill a hole in an 8-in. long piece of 2×2 or 2×4.
+Here’s a method that works really great for getting kinks and bends out of wire—even fairly heavy wire: Drill a hole in an 8-inch long piece of 2×2 or 2×4.
 Make the hole slightly larger than the diameter of the wire.
 Slip the wire through the hole and clamp the end of the wire in a vise.
 Then, using the wood as a handle, pull the hole along the wire with both hands. — Ruth Whitehead

 Trash Bag Dispenser